#in the future cell shading will return!

 He sets his permissions badge on the stack of files placed neatly on the corner of his desk.
 He stares at the half cold cup of coffee he brewed not twenty minutes earlier that ripples with every footstep he takes towards it.
 This isn’t what he wants.

-He doesn’t want to spend the rest of his life living under the thumb of a neglectful father who’s never shied away from announcing his disappointment in who he was or was becoming.
+He doesn’t want to spend the rest of his life living under the thumb of a neglectful father who’s never shied away from announcing his disappointment in who he was or who he was becoming.
 He can’t stand under the weight of his failures and he doesn’t think he can survive knowing his younger sister’s words were never wrong; the more he became what John wanted the more John hated him.
 He can’t live with knowing she’s right.
 He can’t and he won’t.

 There’s a guilt that peels away at his reserve every chance it gets.
 Beth’s retaliation for his role in destroying her own chances at bringing life into the world eats away at him more than anything.
 Her constant threats to kill him; to annihilate him off the face of any map that he lingers on sit heavy on the side of things he can’t reconcile.
 There’s a damage he’s inflicted on her that no amount of regret will ever undo— they were teenagers, terrified of their father’s rage, but still… he didn’t tell her.
 He didn’t even warn her.
 He walked her into that clinic knowing they’d take her future from her.
 He hates himself everyday for it, but he’s never been able to let her know that.
 And even if she did know, it wouldn’t be enough and she’d spare the energy to beat it into him even deeper than it was: his self-loathing wasn’t enough.

 He feels stripped of his humanity within the Dutton household.
 He doesn’t belong and he knows in this moment that he never did.
 He wants to, he’s desperate to.
 It’s not even about whether he’s blood related or not- there’s something intrinsically wrong within him, he’s reached a brokenness that can’t be returned for a do-over.
 He doesn’t belong.
-This isn’t the life he.
+This isn’t the life he imagined.
 It never was.

 Maybe it really is nature versus nurture.
 Maybe he was always going to be some sort of monster the way his biological father was.
 He should’ve told Kayce that it was his own father who set up the hit on everyone- sparing him for whatever reason, Jamie would never know.
 He wishes he’d told Kayce.
 He wishes he’d done everything differently.
 He wishes he could call him and say goodbye, but Kayce’s gentle understanding would be too harsh a punishment for what Jamie knows he deserves.
 So he leaves every part of himself behind in that office.